Check out our ASU Insect Instagram Account.

 Insect Collections

-The ASU Insect Collections, managed by Sangmi Lee (collection manager), consists of three primary collections: Hasbrouck Insect Collections, Charles O'Brien Collections, and Lois O'Brien Collections.
-The ASU Hasbrouck Collections (ASUHIC) houses approximately 1,000,000 insect specimens, representing more than 15,000 species, with geographic concentrations in the southwestern United States and New World tropics.
-The Charles O'Brien (ASUCOB) and Lois O'Brien (ASULOB) Collections together contain around 1,200,000 specimens of weevils and fulgoroids, with a global range and particular emphasis on the New World and Neotropical regions.
+The NHC Insect Collections, managed by Sangmi Lee (collections manager), consists of three primary collections: the Hasbrouck Insect Collection, Charles O'Brien Collection, and Lois O'Brien Collection.
+The ASU Hasbrouck Collections (ASUHIC) contains approximately 1,000,000 insect specimens, representing more than 15,000 species, with geographic concentrations in the southwestern United States and New World tropics.
+The Charles O'Brien (ASUCOB) and Lois O'Brien (ASULOB) Collections together house approximately 1,200,000 specimens of weevils and fulgoroids, with a global range and particular emphasis on the New World and Neotropical regions.
 The collection is managed to maximize engagement with researchers and the general public.
 Since 2012, efforts have been underway to digitize the collections for open access via Ecdysis, the Symbiota Collections of live-data Arthropods Network.

 Access the ASUHIC, ASUCOB, & ASULOB On-Line Holdings @ Ecdysis